nixon-voxell/apu_final_year_project/introduction.typ

   A feature as described would only be applicable after #velyst becomes a viable solution.

 + *Not a commercial game*:
-  Our goal with #lumina is to create a game that demonstrates #velyst.
+  The goal with #lumina is to create a game that demonstrates #velyst.
   It is not meant to be on par with a full on commercial game.

 === Open Source License